-It perhaps seems as though this article relates more to cats that spend some time outdoors but there are also instances where indoor cats need to bathe.
+It may seem as though this article relates more to cats that spend some time outdoors, but there are also instances where indoor cats need to bathe.

-It would be exceedingly difficult to shower a cat, however you might find it convenient to bathe your cat in the shower stall whilst still using a receptacle such as a basin.
+It would be exceedingly difficult to shower a cat, but you might find it convenient to bathe your cat in the shower stall, while still using a receptacle such as a basin.

-A flexible shower hose does allow for the water to be specifically directed, therefore avoiding the eye area and directing the stream of water only to the areas of need.
+A flexible shower hose does allow for the water to be specifically directed.
+Water is only directed to the areas that require it, and the eye area can be avoided.

-There is also the added advantage that being in the shower stall, it does not matter about excess water being spilled or splashed as it will be contained in the shower stall.
+There is also the added advantage that, being in the shower stall, it does not matter if excess water spills or splashes, as it will be contained in the shower stall.

 One drawback is that it could be uncomfortable crouching in the shower stall.
 Something I have often used for jobs such as this is a child’s plastic stool.
 Sometimes a child’s chair is just the right height for a tricky job.

-As you have now probably concluded, there is no hard and fast rule about bathing your cat.
-Many people will own cat that has never had a bath.
+As you have probably now concluded, there is no hard and fast rule about bathing your cat.
+Many people will own a cat that has never had a bath.
 That is quite okay, just as it is acceptable to give a cat a bath when it is needed.

 If you own a cat breed that will require more frequent bathing, for example, the Sphinx , it is recommended to begin at the kitten stage.
-The cat will then be accustomed to having regular baths and it will be no drama.
+The cat will then be accustomed to having regular baths, and there will be no drama.